-If you are ready to make your Limited Company dormant, then you will need to make sure you have:
+Once you are sure you’re ready to make your Limited Company dormant, then you will need to make sure you get your paperwork in order.

-- Submitted all your Limited Company tax returns (CT600) and paid any outstanding tax;
+- Submitting all your corporation tax returns and paying any tax owed;

-- Have no accruals or prepayments on your balance sheet;
+- Reverse any accruals or prepayments on your balance sheet;

 Even though you have a dormant company, you still need to send Companies House and HMRC certain information each year.